gregartist/ga-basic-slider/README.md

 $('#slider').gaBasicSlider('start');; // turn animation on
 ```

-## gaBasicSlider options
+## Options

-This table shows each option of gaBasicSlider as well as the variable type of each option and what it's value will default too it the option is omitted.
+This table shows each gaBasicSlider option as well as the variable type of each option and what it's value will default too if omitted.

 | Option                   | Type                  | Default       |
 | :----------------------- |:--------------------- | :------------ |